Spring Wedding Guest Outfits 2026: Complete Guide

 Barn and Rustic Settings

-Accessories That Elevate Your Look
+Accessories That Complete Your Look

-- Block heels: Stability for outdoor venues
+Block heels: Stability for outdoor venues and extended wear

-- Embellished flats: Sophisticated comfort for all-day wear
+Embellished flats: Sophisticated comfort for all-day celebrations

 Jewelry and Finishing Touches

-Spring wedding jewelry trends include:
+Spring 2026 jewelry trends include:

 - Pearl and gemstone combinations

-- Gold and warm metal tones
+- Gold and warm-toned metals

 - Nature-inspired designs (flowers, leaves, butterflies)